 You’ll never know till you give it a shot.

-Now this one is untrue and if you’re telling yourself this then you’re just wallowing in a pity party.
+Now this one is untrue and if you’re buying into this limiting belief then you’re just wallowing in a pity party.

 All jobs are not horrible!
 Granted, some jobs are better than others.
 Some jobs offer better pay, better benefits, better working conditions, or better surroundings, but all jobs aren’t awful.